 The central theme of this component is organisational change.
 This component aims to equip students with the knowledge and skills to act as change agents within an organisation.
-This component consists of six compulsory modules.

-Organisational change
+This component consists of five compulsory modules.

-Change consulting
+- Organisational Change Management, Consulting and Measurement

-Research methods
+- Change consulting

-Psychometrics
+- Research methods

-Change and Organisational Culture
+- Psychometrics

-Measuring Change and Learning
+- Change and Organisational Culture